Which Plastics Are Safe For Gardening?

 Plastic Type 5 – PP

 Plastic marked with a 5 is made of Polypropylene.
-This is commonly used in products that require injection molding, like straws, bottle caps, or food containers.
-While it’s not as universally tolerant to heat as HDPE or LDPE, it generally is safe for use with food and the garden.
+Manufacturers commonly use it in products that require injection molding, like straws, bottle caps, or food containers.
+While it’s not as universally tolerant to heat as HDPE or LDPE, it is generally safe for use with food and in the garden.

-Some minor concerns about leaching came up after Canadian researchers found that it was affecting their labwork, but it’s considered a safe plastic choice for the most part.
+Some minor concerns about leaching came up after Canadian researchers found that it affected their lab work, but it’s considered a safe plastic choice for the most part.
 Recycled plastics are less prone to leaching here, too.

-Where you’re likely to find polypropylene in the garden is varied.
+Where you’ll find polypropylene in the garden varies.
 Some rigid plastic sheeting for greenhouse use is polypropylene.
-The fabric raised garden beds that Grassroots Fabric Pots makes are also polypropylene woven fabric, and a few grow bag manufacturers are gradually swapping over too.
-The GreenStalk 5-tier and GreenStalk 7-tier vertical gardens are made of this plastic.
-And, of course, our Epic 6-Cell Trays and other seed-starting trays are made of recycled polypropylene.
+Many fabric raised garden beds are also polypropylene woven fabric, and a few grow bag manufacturers are gradually switching over to it too.
+The GreenStalk five-tier and GreenStalk seven-tier vertical gardens are made of this plastic.
+And, of course, our Epic six-Cell Trays and other seed-starting trays are made of recycled polypropylene.

 Plastic Type 6 – PS

 Plastic marked with a 6 is made of Polystyrene.
-You see polystyrene-based plastic everywhere – packing peanuts, styrofoam cups, plastic forks, meat trays, to-go containers, etc. It’s one of the most widely used types of plastic in various industries.
+You see polystyrene-based plastic everywhere: packing peanuts, styrofoam cups, plastic forks, meat trays, to-go containers, etc. It’s one of the most widely used types of plastic across various industries.

 Being so widely used, it’s also been the subject of many scientific tests on health and safety.
-The general conclusion is that it’s safe for use in food products, which doesn’t necessarily mean that it is safe for gardening.
+The general conclusion is that it’s safe for use in food products, which doesn’t necessarily mean it’s safe for gardening.

-Polystyrene is a continual topic of discussion in scientific circles due to its wide use.
-One particularly popular topic is the safety of microwaving polystyrene products with food – the jury is still out on that one.
-Most tend to avoid it just out of an abundance of caution.
+Polystyrene remains a continual topic of discussion in scientific circles due to its wide use.
+One particularly popular topic is the safety of microwaving polystyrene products with food; the jury is still out on that one.
+Most people tend to avoid it out of an abundance of caution.

 Plastic Type 7 – OTHER

-Plastic marked with a 7 is made from anything other than the materials listed in numbers 1-6.
+Plastic marked with a 7 is made from anything other than the materials listed in numbers one through six.
 Typically this means plastics made of Polycarbonate or Polylactide.
-Polycarbonate is the most common type 7 plastic, and also one of the most harmful plastics that we have ever created.
-It’s been proven time and time again to leach BPA, which has been linked to a lot of different health problems.
+Polycarbonate is the most common type 7 plastic, and also one of the most harmful plastics ever created.
+It has been proven time and time again to leach BPA, which has been linked to many different health problems.

 Why go through the trouble when there are other, safer plastics to use, like HDPE or LDPE?
 I vote to stay away from type 7 in the garden simply due to better options elsewhere.